AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Deprecation notice**
 >
-> This modifier is deprecated and no longer supported.
+> This modifier is deprecated and is no longer supported.
 Rules with it are considered as invalid.
 > If you need to suppress WebRTC, consider using the `nowebrtc` [scriptlet](#scriptlets).

 The rule applies only to WebRTC connections.